jul-sh/about-me/CV.md

 Isomorphic React, GraphQL, & Node.js powering the webapp of a unicorn fintech bank.

-- Led web development of key features across the stack
+- Led development of key products across the stack
 - Mentored junior & mid-level engineers, proactively took charge of team processes
 - Reduced errors in prod by 30% via deterministic script loading